Once you are enrolled in the Program we provide a Letter of Enrollment for you to use to obtain a professional student loan.

 Refunds of $800.00 will be given only if you cancel more than two weeks before your PLA session.
 If you cancel within two weeks or less of your PLA date, no refund will be given.

-Schulich School of Medicine & Dentistry Continuing Dental Education (CDE) offers courses designed to assist foreign-trained dentists review and upgrade their clinical understanding and skills in preparation for entrance to ITD programs, such as our Prior Learning Assessment (PLA), or to National Dental Examining Board of Canada (NDEB) examinations.
-See the Continuing Dental Education (CDE) website or contact their office at 1.888.281.1428 or email firstname.lastname@example.org for more information.
+Schulich School of Medicine & Dentistry Continuing Dental Education (CDE) offers a Canadian Dental Clinical Skills - PLA Preparatory Course.
+See the Continuing Dental Education (CDE) website or contact their office at 1.888.281.1428 or email email@example.com for more information.

 This is a very competitive program with a limited enrollment of 20 students.